SeaDve/Kooha/README.md

 Capture your screen in a straightforward and painless way without distractions.

 Kooha is a simple screen recorder with a minimalist interface.
-You can just click the record button without having to configure a bunch of settings
+You can just click the record button without having to configure a bunch of settings.

 The main features of Kooha include the following:
 * 🎥 Capture your screen without any hustle.